HamishHill-WK/LLMNPCProject/README.md

 ### Requirements

+With docker installed run:

+        docker compose up --build

+The web app will be available on 127.0.0.1:5001
+The LLMs will begin downloading right away but it can take up to 5 minutes per model Ollama image is included in the docker container
+Other open source models are available at: https://ollama.com/search if you want to add more models then add them under ollama:command:> in compose.yaml
+example: ollama pull deepseek-r1:1.5b &&

+or

 - Python 3.8+
 - Flask and related web packages
 - Access to Ollama for local LLM hosting or OpenAI API key